Where to stay in Mallorca? Our favourite cities and towns in Mallorca where you will find our small boutique hotels and villas

 Palma is the capital of Mallorca and is a beautiful city to explore.
 It has a rich cultural heritage, with beautiful Gothic architecture and a picturesque old town that is full of narrow streets and charming squares.
 It is a city with a wide cultural offer, starting with its monumental Gothic Cathedral.
 Santa Maria stands majestically by the sea and is one of the most emblematic monuments of its time in Europe.
 Another important point of the city is the Almudaina, a Moorish-style Arab palace converted into a royal residence.

 For those looking for a luxurious stay, choose one of our boutique hotels in Palma that offer unique experiences.
-From stunning manor houses that have been beautifully restored to their former glory to luxury hotels .
+From stunning manor houses that have been beautifully restored, to their former glory, mall romanric guesthouses , Rural Villas in the country side, to luxuryunique hotels.
 They offers guests high-end amenities, exceptional service, and a chance to immerse yourself in the city's history and culture.
 Don’t forget to visit the city's many museums, galleries, and restaurants.
 The Born district is very authentic.
 If you walk along the avenue of the same name, you will reach the Plaza de las Tortugas, which leads to the Avenida de Antonio Maura, the Royal Palace of the Almudaina and the Lonja.
 If you like contemporary art, you can visit the Miró Foundation, where you can see important works of the artist, and other interesting documents.
 You should also climb up to the Bellver Castle, in the west of Palma, a medieval castle built a ring shape.

 Valldemossa is a charming village on the mountain only 20 minutes from Palma de Mallorca, also home to some hidden gems that are worth exploring.
 For example, if you're looking for some local culture and history, you can visit the palace of King Sancho, la Cartuja, which dates back to the 14th century.
 For those looking for an authentic Mallorcan experience, we recommend visiting the weekly market that takes place in the town square every Sunday morning.
 It also has beautiful stone houses surrounded by green forests of olive, oak and almond trees.
 And for those looking for a more adventurous activity, there are plenty of hiking trails in the surrounding mountains, offering breathtaking views of the landscape.
 If you're looking for a unique and memorable accommodation experience, we found a stunning villa located in Valldemossa, perfect for those looking for an authentic and luxurious stay.
 This villa is a beautiful example of traditional Mallorcan architecture and offers an unforgettable experience for our guests.